Shivakumar-hm/Java/README.md

 Access modifiers:
 ----------------
-1. public
+1. public --> can be accessable everywhere.
-2. default
+2. default --> only within the package but, with other classes withing the package.
-3. private
+3. private --> Only within the class.
-4. protected
+4. protected --> accessible within the package and outside of the package but through inheritance.

 Multiple inheritance using interface :
 --
+Using interface

 Packages :
 --